yash30201/cs-notes/DBMS/notes/ermodel.md

 ### Union

-Its represented just like branch structure with a circle with an `U` writen inside it.
+Its represented just like branch structure with a circle with an `U` written inside it.
 The union entity type's branch has a `U` mark in between with open ends pointing to the union node.

 Union -> RC = union of vehicle and carModel
 Subclass -> car model and truck are inherited from vehicle